 Hi Sandy, It sounds like you have made a lovely choice!

 I am the stepmother of the groom.
 My husband and his ex-wife have been divorced for twenty years, and he and I have been together for four years.
 We all have a friendly relationship.
-The bridesmaids’ dresses are wisteria and both the MOB and MOG are wearing gray/silver.
-I asked the bride whether I should wear a long or short dress and she responded that I can wear whichever I prefer.
+The bridesmaids’ dresses are wisteria, and the MOB and MOG wear gray/silver.
+I asked the bride whether I should wear a long or short dress, and she said I could wear whichever I preferred.
 Any suggestions?

 Hi Jolie,

-Hi Katie, Unfortunately that dress is sold out.
-However there are lot with a similar look and feel here:http://rstyle.me/n/cs2za5b52f7 Navy is so popular this fall!
+Hi Katie, Unfortunately, that dress is sold out.
+However, there is a lot with a similar look and feel here:http://rstyle.me/n/cs2za5b52f7 Navy is so popular this fall!

-I don’t agree the stepmother should dress down or be pushed back.
-When my other stepdaughter got married i had no problem sitting in the second row in the church but at the reception i was put at a table with my back to the top table, i felt terrible and i could see people looking at me in pity. as i am married to the brides Father and the Mother and Dad are apart 25 years and they don’t speak to each other why then should i be pushed aside. i will also wear whatever colour i want as the brides mother did not tell me what colour she was wearing so i expect the same will happen again.
+I disagree the stepmother should dress down or be pushed back.
+When my other stepdaughter got married, I had no problem sitting in the second row in the church, but at the reception, I was put at a table with my back to the top table; I felt terrible, and I could see people looking at me in pity. as I am married to the bride’s Father, and the Mother and Dad are apart 25 years.
+They don’t speak to each other about why I should be pushed aside.
+I will also wear whatever color I want as the bride’s mother did not tell me what color she was wearing, so I expect the same will happen again.

-I agree, as a SMOB or SMOG we shouldn’t be treated as second class citizens.
-Especially since in this day we are co parenting and some are even more of a parent.
-I have a very Blended family of Adopted and Step and Foster but when introduced I hate those titles.
-They are all my children no matter how they became my children.
-I have been married to her father for 18 years and to be treated like I’m less just because I didn’t carry her in my belly is insane.
+Asat as a SMOB or SI agrees that MOG, we shouldn’t be treated as second-class citizens.
+Especially since, in this day, we are co-parenting, and some are even more a parent.
+I have a very Blended family of Adopted and Step and Foster, but I hate those titles when introduced.
+They are all my children, no matter how they became my children.
+I have been married to her father for 18 years, and being treated like I’m less just because I didn’t carry her in my belly is insane.
 I do not think it is right to segregate a family like this.
-A marriage is supposed to be about bringing people together, embracing differences and love not pushing people away.
-If Bio Mom and Dad are no longer together why indulge in a fantasy for a day and pretend they are by pushing out others and not embrace what is real and love the ever growing family.
+A marriage is supposed to bring people together, embracing differences and love, not pushing people away.
+If Bio-Mom and Dad are no longer together, why indulge in a fantasy for a day and pretend they are by pushing out others and not embrace what is real and love the ever-growing family?

-I have been struggling with how to accessorize my dress for the wedding as stepmother of the bride.
-It is a solid navy dress and I’ve got two options, nude shoes and purse with pearls, or silver shoes and purse with silver.
-The silver combo is more edgy and the pearl combo is timeless.
+I have been struggling with how to accessorize my wedding dress as the bride’s stepmother.
+It is a solid navy dress, and I’ve got two options: nude shoes, a purse with pearls, or silver shoes and a bag with silver.
+The silver combo is edgier, and the pearl combo is timeless.
 Your article sealed it with your comment about being timeless.

 Have you talked to the bride?
 Perhaps she can gently encourage the mob to dress up a little more?
-I understand you not wanting to upstage her but I do agree you have to feel good too.
-If she insists on the dress you may have to tone down a bit ie: not much embellishment or a more subtle color, but in the end I think you should wear what makes you feel good.
+I understand you not wanting to upstage her, but I agree you have to feel good too.
+If she insists on the dress, you may have to tone it down a bit, i.e., not much embellishment or a more subtle color, but in the end, I think you should wear what makes you feel good.

-I think black at a wedding is such a lost opportunity, unless the entire wedding party is doing black and white, which can be very sophisticated.
-Black is such a fall back for every occasion it seems, I’m sorry to see it seeping into weddings.
+I think black at a wedding is a lost opportunity unless the entire wedding party does black and white, which can be very sophisticated.
+Black is such a fallback for every occasion; it seems; I’m sorry to see it seeping into weddings.
 To enhance the overall look of weddings and to give them continuity, I suggest the mothers of the bridal party dress in complimentary hues.
-This makes for a lovely coordinated look in the photos, giving an appealing over all effect, rather than mismatched colors fighting one another.
+This makes for a lovely coordinated look in the photos, providing an appealing overall effect rather than mismatched colors fighting one another.

-As a former MOB who lucked out with her shopping I can see the idea behind wearing 2 dresses & would probably do so again if I were to be MOB again.
-I felt totally appropriate and comfortable in a MOB dress coordinated with the wedding party for the ceremony and photographs (I walked my daughter down the aisle & bought from the same line the bridesmaids did), but at the reception occasionally felt out of place as I was not dressed in just a fancy version of my usual style (there was no MOG).
+As a former MOB who lucked out with her shopping, I can see the idea behind wearing two dresses & I would probably do so again if I were to be a MOB again.
+I felt appropriate and comfortable in a MOB dress coordinated with the wedding party for the ceremony and photographs (I walked my daughter down the aisle & bought from the same line the bridesmaids did), but at the reception occasionally felt out of place as I was not dressed in just a fancy version of my usual style (there was no MOG).
 My MOB bride dress was more formal than what most of the guests were wearing.

 What a great idea is the Mother of the Bride e-book.
 There are lots of things to be said about the role, things to prepare and of source how to look one’s best.